Who We Are

 Networking & Learning Sessions

-We host monthly themed networking sessions as well as regular learning opportunities and workshops to promote a shared learning environment, incorporating perspectives from local, state, and national experts.
-Check out the events calendar for upcoming seminars, sessions, events and more.
+We host monthly themed networking sessions, as well as regular learning opportunities and workshops, to promote a shared learning environment that incorporates perspectives from local, state, and national experts.
+Check out the events calendar for upcoming seminars, sessions, and other events.

 Quarterly Meetings

-Join us for in-person or virtual quarterly meetings to find out about the Collective’s progress.
+Join us for quarterly in-person or virtual meetings to learn about the Coalition’s progress.

 Interested in getting involved?

-Driving Better Health Together: the Health Equity Collective workgroup members create a shared agenda and collaborate on activities to improve health and health equity for all across the Greater Houston region.
+Driving Better Health Together: The Coalition for Connected Care workgroup members create a shared agenda and collaborate on activities to improve health for all residents across the Greater Houston area.

 -